astanoev/ReceptorNetworks/README.md

 Requirements
 -------------------------

-The code has been tested successfully with older versions of MATLAB (R2016a (9.0)) and with the latest version (R2019b (9.7)) on Windows.
+The code has been tested successfully with older versions of MATLAB (at least R2015b (8.6)) and with the latest version (R2019b (9.7)) on Windows and macOS.

 Using the framework
 ===================